top of page

 About Me

-I am an Assistant Professor of Sociology at St Lawrence University and graduated with my PhD from UNC-Chapel Hill in 2020.
+I am an Associate Professor of Sociology at St Lawrence University and graduated with my PhD from UNC-Chapel Hill in 2020.
 I study inequality in higher education.
 Specifically, my research examines academic, and social decisions and behaviors of college students, during college and after graduation.
 I am particularly interested in how these decisions are shaped by inequality and result in inequality reproduction.
 I additionally study teaching and learning to improve college instruction.

 My largest ongoing project is a 5 year longitudinal study following cohorts of students at two universities, analyzing their experiences during college and their transition out.
 Additional current projects focus on inequality due to the COVID-19 pandemic, study abroad experiences, and gender inequality in Greek life.
 My published works have appeared in Socius, Journal of Postsecondary Student Success, Sociological Forum, Qualitative Sociology, and Teaching Sociology, among others.